TenovanDigital/n8n-supabase-pi/README.md

 ## Prerequisites

-- Raspberry Pi 4 with a 64-bit Debian-based OS (Bookworm or later) installed:
+- Raspberry Pi 4 with a 64-bit Raspberry Pi OS (Bookworm or later) installed:
   - **64-bit Requirement**: A 64-bit OS is required for n8n compatibility.
-  - **OS Version Requirement**: Debian-based OS version must be "Bookworm" or later for Raspberry Pi Connect compatibility.
+  - **OS Version Requirement**: Raspberry Pi OS version must be "Bookworm" or later for Raspberry Pi Connect compatibility.
 - Basic knowledge of SSH and Linux commands.

 ## Installation